kubeflow/website/content/docs/use-cases/kubeflow-on-multinode-cluster.md

 weight = 30
 +++

-This guide describes how to set up Kubeflow on premise in a multi-node cluster using [dynamic volume provisioning](https://kubernetes.io/docs/concepts/storage/dynamic-provisioning/).
+This guide describes how to set up Kubeflow on premises (on-prem) in a multi-node cluster using [dynamic volume provisioning](https://kubernetes.io/docs/concepts/storage/dynamic-provisioning/).

 ## Vanilla on-prem Kubeflow installation

 In order to install Kubeflow in an on-prem Kubernetes cluster, follow the [Kubeflow on Kubernetes](/docs/started/getting-started-k8s) guide.
 This guide works for single node and multi-node clusters.

-At the end of the installation, some Persistent Volume Claims (PVCs) might be unbounded.
+At the end of the installation, some Persistent Volume Claims (PVCs) might be unbound.
 To fix this issue, see the troubleshooting section [Pods stuck in Pending state](/docs/other-guides/troubleshooting/#pods-stuck-in-pending-state).

 However, when you set up Kubeflow in a multi-node cluster you might run into an additional issue: you can't create a *HostPath* PersistentVolume (which exposes a filesystem directory to a Pod), because this type of PersistentVolume only works on a single node cluster.